whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 ### Making established TCP sockets visible

-After feeling enlighted and motivated by _Brendan Gregg_'s books _BPF Performance Tools: Linux System and Application Observability_ and _Systems Performance: Enterprise and the Cloud_, let me get a list of all the established TCP sockets, from the browser (source) to the MJPEG server (destination).
+After feeling enlightened and motivated by _Brendan Gregg_'s books _BPF Performance Tools: Linux System and Application Observability_ and _Systems Performance: Enterprise and the Cloud_, let me get a list of all the established TCP sockets, from the browser (source) to the MJPEG server (destination).

 With both servers running on my machine (with the scripts above) I can observe the established sockets for my destination with [ss](https://www.man7.org/linux/man-pages/man8/ss.8.html).